No Result

 Most times, Delta domestic tickets, either in dollars or SkyPennies currency, are going to price out the same with two one-way trips as they would one round trip.
 This is not always the case but at least in my travels I rarely find a discount in a round trip booking.

-Beyond this I am ending up with more and more American Express cards like the card_name and card_name as well as the Hilton Honors Aspire American Express Card that offer me yearly credits for airlines incidentals.
+Beyond this I am ending up with more and more American Express cards like the The Business Platinum Card® from American Express and The Platinum Card® from American Express that offer me up to $200 in annual statement credits for eligible incidental purchases made directly with an eligible airline.
 (Terms apply, enrollment requirement.)
-When you use a Delta gift card of any amount (even just $1.00) and then pay for a ticket with the cards it does trigger the credit and booking a one-way ticket many times allows me to use two cards with credits on a single trip.
+When you use a Delta gift card of any amount (even just $1.00) and then pay for a ticket with the cards, it does trigger the credit, and booking a one-way ticket many times allows me to use two cards with credits on a single trip.

 I also love one-ways for the flexibility to mix and match paid tickets with award tickets on a single trip, that is, the ability to say book SkyPenny award for the outbound and a paid return home (or clearly the other way around).